smani6/100DaysCodingChallenge/log.md

 **Thoughts:**
 Sketch continues to be my tool for putting ideas together fast when it comes to layouts.
 I plan to design in the app and export to Xcode.

+### Day 19: January 21st, 2017

+**Today's Progress**: The Change log
+- The application settings are now operational and stored.
+- The confirmation dialog for deleting a note can now be turned on or off in the user settings.

+**Thoughts:**
+A good day, the application settings are now working and ready for any other options I might put in there.
+I am considering a dark/light interface setting as that seems popular these days.

 [1]:	https://github.com/GrfxGuru/CodeNotesForiOS